A-Hanson/MidtermProjectMeanGirlsApp/README.md

 ### Description
 This is a web app that allows the user to role-play as a "Mean Girls" character from the totally fetch 2004 movie starring Lindsay Lohan.
 The user can make a profile and then create multiple Mean Girls characters.
 Acting as a character, the user can join cliques (if they are cool enough... ), post on a general cafeteria bulletin board, write totally mean comments about others in the Burn Book, and vote on how fetch other characters' comments are.
 Will you totally make "fetch" a thing?
 Will your hair be big and full of secrets?
 Will you wear pink on Wednesdays?
 Then get in loser, we're going to the mall.

+### How to Run
+- Navigate to the URL for the deployed website in any browser

 ### Topics and Technologies Used
 - Zoom and Slack for remote collaboration
 - Pair programming